Home

 Someone who is thirsty is overtly looking for attention or sex.

-Example: “She’s so thirsty - look at all the Instagram stories she’s posted of her at the gym.”
+Example: “He’s so thirsty - look at all the Instagram stories he’s posted of himself at the gym.”

 When someone delivers any task above and beyond expectations, they are said to have ‘understood the assignment.’